Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Cowboys home games this season average 51.8 total points, 2.3 more than this contest's over/under (49.5).

-- Denver is 2-2 overall, with two wins against the spread, away from home.
+- Denver has two wins against the spread, and is 2-2 overall, on the road.

-- This season, in four away games, Denver has hit the over once.
+- In four road games this season, Denver has hit the over once.

 Powered by Data Skrive.